You should find the answer to most questions here.

 We bring you to your caravan, show you how it works and provide you with bedclothes.

-Depending on your arrival time and other factors, we brief you on the attractions and features of this area and facilitate you in choosing you own route, giving you a marked map and written details of the locations you intend to visit with your horse and caravan.
+Depending on your arrival time and other factors, we brief you on the attractions and features of the area and give you a marked map and written details of the route you will follow with your horse and caravan.
 We also complete all outstanding paperwork.

-You spend this first night of your holiday with us in your caravan, parked in our field.
+You spend this first night of your holiday in your caravan, parked in our field.

 On the morning after your arrival, we do the ‘horse instruction’.
 This consists of your learning and practicing how to catch, look after, harness, yoke and drive a horse.
 Using plenty of time, you will get to know and work with the horse allocated to you.

-We ask you to be back at our base at Cronybyrne on the evening before your departure as we love to hear feedback how your holiday went and we ask you to vacate your caravan on the following morning by 10:00.
+Your 3rd night is spent in the caravan on our farm and and we ask you to vacate your caravan on the following morning by 10:00.
 Again we are happy to be flexible in this timing when possible – so please just let us know beforehand.

 Where do we stop at night?